 Figure 2 illustrates how the QTM and ISM tests are used when a company wishes to test a new product.
-The manufacturer has the option of either testing their product initially using the lower-cost ISM testing or forgoing Lighting Global © 2015 the ISM entirely and testing their product with the full QTM testing.
-When the AVM testing has been implemented in the near future, eligible companies may also opt to test their products using AVM testing instead of QTM testing.
+The manufacturer has the option of either testing their product initially using the lower-cost ISM testing or forgoing the ISM entirely and testing their product with the full QTM testing.
+Eligible companies may also opt to test their products using AVM testing instead of QTM testing.
 If the QTM or AVM testing shows that the product meets the Quality Standards, the product receives a Standardized Specification Sheet (SSS) and is listed on the Lighting Global website as a quality-verified product.